Disaster Supply Kit: Shelter, Clothing, and Fire

 A backpacking tent or a tarp can protect you and your family from wind, rain, snow, and even too much direct sunlight.
 A tent is nice, but even a small tent can take up a lot of room in your disaster supply kit. share the different pieces of the tent in different family members' kits, the largest and heaviest pieces in the strongest members.
 To save room, instead of using a tent, learn how to make a shelter from a tarp.
 Survival books can also teach you haw to create life-saving shelters out of the resources around you.

 Clothing needs to be checked every six months to be sure it still fits and is season appropriate.
-In spring time, change to lighter summer clothing.
+It is a good idea, no matter the season to have long sleeves and long pants for protection from the sun, bugs, scrapes, and from the cold.
+If you'd like, in spring time, change to lighter summer clothing.
 In fall, change to heavier and warmer winter clothing.
+Keep a light to medium weight fleece pullover in your kit year round because even summer nights can get cold.
 Know how to dress in layers to maintain your body temperature no matter what conditions you may be in.
 Even if you have clothing that will work for year round, it is a good idea to check it yearly.
 All to often, children and adults have outgrown the clothing in their emergency kits and have nothing to wear in an emergency situation.
 Be sure to add an extra pair of wool or synthetic fiber socks and underclothing.
 It is recommended not to use cotton since cotton material holds moisture next to your skin, causing your body temperature to drop.

 Have a hat with a brim and/or a bandana to protect your face from wind and the sun.
 This is important in hot and cold temperatures.
 Sunburnt and wind chapped skin cannot regulate your body temperature very well, plus it's just uncomfortable.
 Protect your face by keeping it covered.